Richard-Passos/fe-check-list/README.md

 ## :memo: Description

-This a check-list to facilitate check fase for construction materials.
+This a check-list to facilitate check fase for predefined materials.

 <br>